-After collecting dead Cholla (pronounced "choy-ya") branches, we wash the wood and cut it into short segments for sun drying.
+After collecting dried Cholla (pronounced "choy-ya") branches, we wash the wood and cut it into short segments for sun drying.
 Once dried, we shape the wood into pendants and earrings carefully to preserve the wood's natural grain and beauty.
 The artwork is then dipped into a co-polymer and graphite solution that seals the wood and makes the surface electrically conductive for the copper plating process.

 When the graphite encased artwork is dry, a copper wire holds it in place as it is submerged into a copper plating bath.
 We apply an electrical current to the artwork that causes it to attract layers of copper.
 After several hours, we remove the piece from the copper plating bath and move it to a polishing bath where a reverse current is applied to make the finished artwork shine.
 Finally, we clean and coat the jewelry to preserve the finish.